sashajeltuhin/kubernetes-workshop/README.md

 ## Extra Stuff
 The cluster is installed with several Kubernetes add-ons that are useful for cluster management.
-  ### Dashboard - provides visualization of cluster entities and stats.
+  * Dashboard - provides visualization of cluster entities and stats.
 To access the dashboard of the cluster navigate to https://<master-ip>:6443/ui.
-When prompted use admin credentials to login.
+When prompted, use admin credentials to login.
 Tip: admin credentials can be found in the generated kismatic-cluster.yaml plan file.

-  ### Helm - kubernetes "package" manager.
+  * Helm - kubernetes "package" manager.
 Helm is pre-installed by Kismatic.
-  # Run ./helm update to refresh the list of packages.
+    * Run ./helm update to refresh the list of packages.
-  # Run ./helm search <optional keyword> to get the list of available packages
+    * Run ./helm search <optional keyword> to get the list of available packages
-  # Run ./helm install <package_name> to orchestrate package in the cluster.
+    * Run ./helm install <package_name> to orchestrate package in the cluster.

-  ### Heapster - monitoring tool for tracking performance stats on pods running across the cluster.
+  * Heapster - monitoring tool for tracking performance stats on pods running across the cluster.
 It is typically bundled with a database (e.g. InfluxDB) and a visualization tool (e.g. Graphana).
 By default, the performance stats for nodes and pods show up in the Dashboard.

 ## Clean-up